jxnpass/jxnpass.github.io/index.md

 Additional Tips:
 * Pictures tell a thousands words -- embed graphs into the blog/README file to augment your report
 * Consider adding information about the file structure.
 For those employers who want to look at your coding scripts, you can link your coding scripts directly to the page/README.md
 * You can showcase code chunks you feel are most impressive/important.
-This is especially beneficial to show off your ability to code up a modeling technique in a quick view.
+This is especially beneficial to show off your ability to code up a modeling technique in a quick view

 ```py
 # Import the model we are using